 An estimated NABERS rating is calculated using a Simulation of energy consumption along with a number of other inputs.
-These inputs are then entered into the Reverse and Simple Calculator which can be found on the NABERS website (www.nabers.gov.au/nabers-uk).
+These inputs are then entered into the Reverse and Simple Calculator which can be found on the NABERS UK website (www.cibsecertification.co.uk).
 A list of these inputs at the time of publishing is listed below, however the calculator should be checked for the input requirements current at the Date of Agreement.